DevMountain/react-1-afternoon/README.md

 ## Setup

 All we need to do in order to get started is run `npm install` in the root directory of the project.
 After `npm install` is completed you can test to see if the project is ready to go by running `npm start`.
 You should see in your terminal 2 warnings, however no errors.
+You can choose to keep your development server running throughout the project or just remember to run `npm start` at solution stage of each step.

 ## Step 1